If you've ever sat around wondering how to stretch the limits of self-improvement, consider examining your results on the

 These people have intellectual musings and logic unmatched by any other.
 INTPs spend a lot of time with their introverted thinking wondering about connections in the world until they find enough facts to back themselves up.
 ENTPs will be busy wondering about solutions to issues, while INTPs can be very thorough with finding all of the factors that contribute to a problem.
 If there's a connection between two seemingly unconnected things, the INTP in the room is the one to find it.

-Introverted intuition is very good at picking up the trends.
+very good at picking up the trends.
 So you'll find an INFJ making the best original jokes geared toward societal commentary.
 Uncanny powers of perception make them the masters of capturing the spirit of groups of people or getting people to see things in a new light.
+INTJ

 INTJs are creative about helping people in the workplace maximize their efficiency.
 They are always using their intuition and logic to implement the best ways to get stuff done or new ways of having a good attitude about work to help make it through.
 As long as they're not tasked with planning how to persuade everyone to come to the next group barbecue, they'll be pretty happy in their work environment.